migudel/angular-code-smell-catalog/code-smell/not_unsubscribing_subscriptions.md

 ### Using the `AsyncPipe` in Templates

-Using the `async` pipe directly in the template handles both subscription and unsubscription automatically:
+Using the `async` pipe directly in the template handles both, subscription and unsubscription automatically.

 ```ts
 @Component({